slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9815-6/packetizer_raw_output.md

 Replace the duplicated clause with a symmetric check: verify that the Current-Link’s Local Identifier matches the Remote-Link’s Remote Identifier as well as ensuring Current-Link’s Remote Identifier matches Remote-Link’s Local Identifier.

+**Severity:** Medium
+  *Basis:* An incorrect bidirectional match can lead to mis-pairing of unnumbered links and incorrect SPF topology computation, especially under misconfiguration or parallel link scenarios.

+**Confidence:** High

 ---

 ## Report 2: 9815-6-2